Ecommerce brands that want to optimize for conversions need product reviews. We all know that.

 8. Make Your Customers Laugh

 Unless you’re binge-watching “The Office” all day, chances are high that you don’t laugh 24/7.
 It’s the same for your customers.
 Giving them a smile can really brighten up their day.

-If your brand and product allow this, you can create a funny email banner that not just catches the attention of your customer but also makes them laugh.
+If your brand and product allow this, you can create a funny email banner that not only catches the attention of your customers, but also makes them laugh.

 Here’s an example of a brand that sells beanies:

 Now, with the eight customer review request email examples above, you might feel a bit overwhelmed.